 ORCA Swim Team History

 Throughout the 1980’s, the ORCAs helped build a gay sports community, both locally and internationally.
-In 1986, Rick Peterson co-founded Team Seattle (along with racquetball player Danette Leonhardi),a gay sports network which today has roughly 15 member teams.
+In 1986, Rick Peterson and racquetteball player Danette Leonhardi co-founded Team Seattle, a gay sports network which today has roughly 15 member teams.
 That same year, Rick helped start IGLA (“International Gay and Lesbian Aquatics”), comprised of roughly 50 teams worldwide that host gay swim meets throughout the year.
 In 1987, the ORCAs helped organize Seattle’s first gay sports tournament, which over the next several years hosted 1000+ participants annually in a number of sports.
 These games launched the Otters water polo team.

 The ORCAs were activists.
 In 1986, the local media followed Rick Peterson and fellow ORCA Rene Oldrich as they swam across Lake Washington to raise awareness and money to fight anti-gay rights initiative 490 in King County.
 In 1987, the ORCAs attended a meeting of the local swimming body (Pacific NW Aquatics) seeking “sanctioning” for its upcoming meet.
 They were greeted by a packed house who wondered “What if the Ku Klux Klan were to ask us to sanction a meet?”
 Political leaders such as openly gay legislator Cal Anderson intervened.
 The ORCAs obtained their sanction.

 As the 1990’s approached, ORCA grew to over 100 members.
 Seattle University welcomed ORCA to use their facility in 1991.
-The pool closed in 2020 due to the COVID-19 pandemic.
-When the pool reopened in 2022, ORCA were not selected to return to SU and have been swimming at Evergreen Aquatic center and other pools with the Seattle Parks and Rec.
-The 1990’s also fostered acceptance.
 PNA generously supported ORCA Swim meets with officials, promotion, etc. In 1994, Rick Peterson joined other members of the Gay Games organization and met with Health & Human Services Secretary Donna Shalala who helped lift a U.S. ban preventing HIV positive athletes from entering the U.S. to participate in Gay Games III in New York City.
 The group also met with the US Olympic Executive Committee to ease hostilities from an organization that a decade before had sued the “Gay Olympic Games” for using the term “Olympic,” despite the fact that other groups did so without repercussion (“Special Olympics” and “Senior Olympics”).

 In the 21st century, the ORCAs resemble most other swim clubs – which requires a tip of our hat to the visionaries who founded this team.
-The team now has roughly 200 swimmers on the roster, comprised of men and women, LGBTQIA+ and our allies, fast and slow, who range in age from 20-something to … well beyond that!
-In our 35th year, we honor that select group of men and women who started a team that took awhile to be embraced.
+The team now has roughly 250 swimmers on the roster, comprised of LGBTQIA+ folks and our allies, whether fast or slow, who range in age from 20-something to … well beyond that!
+ORCA also began hosting practices at Evergreen pool in 2021.
 As one ORCA recently noted, “The ORCA Swim Team provided support for me when I was coming out at age 36!
 Without them, I don’t know what I would have done.”